-The pathophysiology of gout is rooted in hyperuricemia, a state of elevated serum uric acid (UA) levels resulting from the metabolism of purines.
-UA, a breakdown product of purine nucleotides, normally dissolves in the blood and is excreted via the kidneys.
-Monosodium urate (MSU) crystals precipitate in the synovial fluid and other tissues because of supersaturation brought on by either overproduction or underexcretion of UA, which is the cause of hyperuricemia.
-By activating the NLRP3 inflammasome, these crystals cause the production of pro-inflammatory cytokines such as interleukin (IL)-1 $\beta$ , IL-8, and tumor necrosis factor (TNF- $\alpha$ ), which recruits neutrophils and other immune cells to the site of deposition and causes a strong inflammatory response.
-These UA crystals can also form deposits known as tophi and contribute to kidney stones.
-These UA crystals can also form deposits known as tophi and contribute to kidney stones.
-These UA crystals can also form deposits known as tophi and contribute to kidney stones.
-These UA crystals can also form deposits known as tophi and contribute to kidney stones.
-These UA crystals can also form deposits known as tophi and contribute to kidney stones.
-These UA crystals can also form deposits known as tophi and contribute to kidney stones.
-These tophi GA is characterized by the presence of tophi, which are lumps of urate crystals accumulated in and around the joints.
+urate (MSU) crystals precipitate in the synovial fluid and other tissues because of supersaturation brought on by either overproduction or underexcretion of UA, which is the cause of hyperuricemia.
+By activating the NLRP3 inflammasome, these crystals cause the production of pro-inflammatory cytokines such as interleukin (IL)-1β, IL-8, and tumor necrosis factor (TNF-α), which recruits neutrophils and other immune cells to the site of deposition and causes a strong inflammatory response.
+These UA crystals can also form deposits known as tophi and contribute to kidney stones.3,4 Chronic GA is characterized by the presence of tophi, which are lumps of urate crystals accumulated in and around the joints.
 When body fluids have UA concentrations higher than 0.42 mmol/L, they become supersaturated, which causes these crystals to form and subsequently cause gout and accompanying symptoms.
-These tophi can cause joint destruction and deformity, contributing to disability and reducing the quality of life for those affected.
-Sign of the presence of th
+These tophi can cause joint destruction and deformity, contributing to disability and reducing the quality of life for those affected.^{5,6}